kb11031207/Movie26/README.md

 ## Summary

-This app provides movie suggestions based on your mood!, **Movie26**
+This app provides movie suggestions based on your mood!, **MoodFlix**

 ## Milestone Requirements